 - Nearby Eats — a Ti-Punch bar located along the road to Carbet used to be open and a bustling place to grab lunch after a long hike.
 It was closed when we passed, but check just in case for your trip!

 - No Phone Service — remember, there’s no data service on the hike.
 Make all transport arrangements, if need be, before your hike or after.

 - Check the Weather — while it rained a lot during our visit, we were still able to see both the First and Second Falls from the panoramic viewpoint (just after the visitor’s center), and see them both fairly clearly up-close.
 Just in case, make sure to check the weather before you head out on your hike. 🌧

-I hope you enjoy your hike to the gorgeous Chutes du Carbet in Guadeloupe!
+I hope you enjoy your hike to the gorgeous Chutes du Carbet—by far one of the best things to do in Guadeloupe!
 Feel free to reach out with questions or comments below.

 Pin this Hiking Guide to Les Chutes du Carbet to Pinterest!